 CAPTCHAs can be effective, but in terms of security and user experience, they are not the best option.
 Asking people to spend time solving a CAPTCHA word or image challenge is unnecessary, and typically frustrating to users.
 Beyond that, it doesn’t do very much to increase security.

 Phone Verification: The Best Solution

 Phone verification, as opposed to CAPTCHA, ensures that real and legitimate humans are creating and accessing accounts – without disrupting user experience.
 The process is easier for businesses to integrate and for end-users to complete.
 TeleSign offers phone verification through SMS or voice one-time passcodes.
 The valid end-user verifies that they are who they say they are by entering their phone number, receiving an SMS or voice verification code to their mobile device and then re-entering that code where prompted on the website or mobile application.

 For mobile apps, it’s even easier.
 Developers can easily embed frictionless phone number verification on iOS and Android using SMS and voice capabilities

 This process not only serves as a verification that they are a real human, but it also connects a valid phone number to their account – something no fraudster wants to do.
 There is no complicated problem solving involved at any stage of the process and yet it is extremely difficult for any type of AI to pass this test.

 Authenticating users through their valid phone numbers – at account registration and throughout the account lifecycle – is a far more secure and end-user-friendly process than CAPTCHA.
-Learn more about how TeleSign helps reduce fake accounts, streamline the registration process and prevent account takeovers by checking out our typical use cases or contacting one of our experts today.
+Learn more about how TeleSign helps reduce fake accounts, streamline the registration process and prevent account takeovers by checking out our typical use cases or signing up today.